 Is the clause in question a primary or secondary obligation?

-If it is disproportionate, then it is likely to be a penalty clause and unenforceable
+Excessive: The clause is likely to be a penalty clause and unenforceable.

 Should I include a liquidated damages clause in my contract?